Job Opening CSA Secretary:

 The Congregational Summer Assembly Annual Meeting shall be held on Saturday, August 4, 2018 at 9:30 a.m. in the Assembly Building, CSA, Frankfort, Michigan.
 The following business will be before the meeting:

-The following four candidates have agreed to be nominated at the 2018 Annual Meeting to serve as trustees from 2018-2021:
+The following five candidates have agreed to be nominated at the 2018 Annual Meeting to serve as trustees from 2018-2021:

 1. David Belknap, 2.
 Carol Edmonds, 3.
 Cathie Walker, 4.
 Shannon Wise, 5.
 Beth Wolszon